Requieem/Tetris/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Just clone the repo if you want to inspect, modify or build the whole project.
-You can also just grab the executable inside the Build folder if you just want to play some snake!
+You can also just grab the executable inside the Build folder if you just want to play some tetris!

 ### Prerequisites